 USCIS's I-9 Handbook for Employers contains helpful information about how T-1s, T derivatives, U-1s, and U derivatives can demonstrate employment authorization.
-In some cases, practitioners and clients can use the Handbook to show that a client is work authorized without an EAD card.
-Given EAD adjudication backlogs, practitioners are encouraged to use the Handbook to help their clients demonstrate work authorization to their employers.
-However, practitioners should ensure that clients with these survivor-based immigration statuses understand the privacy implications of demonstrating work authorization without an EAD card.
+In some cases, practitioners and clients can use the Handbook to show a client is work authorized without an EAD, which may be useful given EAD adjudication backlogs.
+However, practitioners should ensure clients with survivor-based immigration statuses understand the privacy implications of demonstrating work authorization without an EAD.

-This project was supported by Grant No. 15JOVW-21-GK-02240-MUMU awarded by the Office on Violence Against Women, U.S. Department of Justice.
+This project was created with support from Grant No. 15JOVW-21-GK-02240-MUMU awarded by the Office on Violence Against Women, U.S. Department of Justice.
 The opinions, findings, conclusions, and recommendations expressed in this publication/program/exhibition are those of the author(s) and do not necessarily reflect the views of the U.S. Department of Justice.